Mikkel-Coder/gocryptfs_u2f_pammount/README.md

     Logging in as the user will now mount the encrypted filesystem transparently.
 Logging out will unmount it.

     Remember to disable the root user if necessary.
+Some applications may indirectly depend on root user being active.
-    ```bash
+    ```sh
     sudo usermod --expiredate 1 root
     ```